Agramm18/Patient_Management_System_v.05/docs/archive/ARCHIVE.md

 - Repository classes and authentication services were reorganized into more specific subpackages.
 - `Query.sql` is not the complete database setup and is ignored by Git.
 - `FrontController` no longer routes only `CONFIG` and `AUTH`; the `MENU` route is now connected.
+- `SERVICE` is no longer only a reserved route; it is connected for the first menu-to-service baseline.
+- `MenuFlow.chooseOption` no longer returns a fixed invalid value; it returns a validated integer selection.
+- Admin starter-account creation now reads `ADMIN_PASSWORD_DEFAULT`, matching environment validation.
 - There is now a runtime current-user session baseline for active accounts.

 ## Historical Limitations Still Present

 Several early-stage design limitations remain and are tracked in `ToDo.md`:

-- Menu actions are displayed but not implemented
+- Most menu actions are displayed but not implemented
+- The first admin service action lists access-request rows but does not approve or reject them
 - Incomplete access-request details and no approval workflow
 - Partial logging migration
 - Inconsistent naming